replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/cis-compliance.md

 title: "CIS Compliance"
 isAlpha: false
 ---
 The kURL installer can be configured to be Center for Internet Security (CIS) compliant.
 This is an opt-in feature that is configured in the kURL specification by setting the `kurl.cisCompliance` field to `true`.
 For information about known limitations, see [Known Limitations](#known-limitations).
 For more information about CIS security compliance for Kubernetes, see the [CIS benchmark information](https://www.cisecurity.org/benchmark/kubernetes).

+The following settings are changed when `cisCompliance` is set to `true`:

+**Primary node configuration:**

+The admin.conf file ownership is set to `root:root`.

+**API server configuration:**

+* `--kubelet-certificate-authority` is set as appropriate.
+* The admission control plugin `PodSecurityPolicy` is enabled.
+* `--insecure-port` is set to `0`.

+**Kubelet configuration:**

+`--protect-kernel-defaults`is set to `true`.

+## Example YAML

 This YAML file example shows a valid specification for CIS compliance: